 About this information

 All the information on this page is supplied to us directly from the lodge owner and reflects their view, not ours.

-For Expert Africa's view, see our own report, which contains our own observations and views.
+For Expert Africa's view, see our own full report on Greystoke Mahale, which contains our own observations and views.

-|Room facilities||Deck, En-Suite, Lounge Area, Pure Cotton Linen, Shower, Verandah
+- Balcony / Deck, En-Suite, Laundry Service (Complimentary), Lounge Area, Mosquito Nets, Pure Cotton Linen, Shower, Verandah

-- Bird Watching, Boating, Canoeing, Catch-and-release Fishing, Fishing, Game Viewing, Walks|
+- Bird Watching, Boating, Catch-and-release Fishing, Fishing, Game Viewing, Kayaking, Walks (Guided)